Advanced7 min read

 The lever you actually control is the partition key.
 Pick one with many distinct values relative to row count, so traffic spreads evenly.
 (More patterns in single-table design.)

 Throttling with capacity to spare is your signal that one partition is hot.
-Inspect the offending items and rehearse a sharded key layout in DynoTable — point it at your own table, find the key that's overloaded, and model the fix before it pages you.
+Inspect the skewed item collection and rehearse a sharded key layout in DynoTable — point it at your own table, GROUP BY the partition key in the SQL Workbench to see which keys dominate, and model the fix before it pages you.